UniqueNetwork/unique_docs/docs/tutorials/createCollectionV2/index.md

-# Substrate Client.
-Mint an NFT using schema 2.0.0
+# Mint an NFT using schema 2.0.0

 Below is an example of creating a collection and generating a token.
 Upon executing this script, you will obtain a collection and token similar to the following:
  [Collection](https://market2.uniquenetwork.dev/opal/collection/2943)